 After years of bringing visitors to bear country, Alaska Bear Adventure guides know the clans well and can point out some of the recurring cast of characters.
 Maybe you’ll see “Lefty” (whose left ear is missing), “Righty” (yes, whose right ear is missing) or “Meanie” (who’s missing both ears).
 Depending on the season, you’ll discover cubs nursing, males fighting for dominance, or sows grazing on sedge grass.
 Watch bears dig for clams at low tide, or see them fattening up during one of many red salmon runs.
 Find out which mamas tend carefully to their cubs, or which might leave a cub with your group to babysit!

-When you call up Alaska Bear Adventures to check out their tours, you’ll likely talk with Dee or her daughter Elena.
-They handle the customer service side of things and make your experience their number-one priority.
 Factors include how long you want to spend with the bears, your physical abilities, and what time of summer you want to go.
-Every trip includes some hiking around remote areas, so Alaska Bear Adventures strives to match up guests who have similar preferences.
-If you like to meander more slowly, let them know, so you don’t find yourself with a group of power walkers!
+Every trip includes some hiking (except the Fly & Float) around remote areas, so Alaska Bear Adventures strives to match up guests who have similar preferences.
+If you like to meander more slowly, or have any mobility issues let them know, so you don’t find yourself with a group of power walkers!

 Weather and Safety

 Guides put safety—both for the bears and for you—first.
 Sometimes the weather is great in Homer, but bad over at Katmai.
 Pilots monitor conditions, and may cancel or delay flights due to poor weather.
 While that doesn’t happen too often, it’s good to understand the policy in advance, especially if you can keep your travel schedule flexible.
 If your flight is cancelled, Alaska Bear Adventures will try to rebook you or will give you a 100% refund.